School lunches are prepared on the premises. The menu rotates every three weeks. Here is our menu: The dates are on the menu

 Paying for your dinner money – School Money System

-At Holly Park we have started to use the School Money System so that parents can make payments for school dinners.
+At Holly Park we use the School Money System so that parents can make payments for school dinners.
 We encourage all parents whose children have a school lunch to use this system of payment.

 How does it work?